rugue/simple_nodejs_server/README.md

 ## Simple NodeJs Server

-This is an assignment from Zuri Training Community on Backend Development.
+This is an assignment (Setting up a simple NodeJS Server) from Zuri Training Community on Backend Development.
 This repository provides a simple Node.js server that can handle multiple concurrent requests and returns information about the user's CPU and OS.

 ### Features: